 Simon Knowlton - Systems Manager"Make sure you make some time to ski down to Meribel Village on your Three Valleys holiday.
 There are lovely blue tree-lined runs and you can stop for a bite to eat at the Altiport.
-You may even see a plane coming into land."
+You may even see a plane coming into land.
+If you have time, also check the LDV for apres - always live bands and a great vibe!"

 Meribel needs no introduction.
 Situated in the heart of the Three Valleys, this pretty resort has proved popular with skiers and snowboarders for many years and gives access to over 600km of pistes.
 Meribel was founded by a Scotsman called Colonel Peter Lindsay in 1938 and has continued to evolve and thrive ever since.
 The resort's popularity for holidays and short breaks is not only due to the extensive skiing but also the attractive chalet style architecture.
 The resort has managed to retain its Alpine charm and consists of chalet style wood and stone buildings, not a high rise apartment block in sight.